telepresenceio/telepresence/reference/config.md

 clusters:
 - cluster:
     server: https://127.0.0.1
-    telepresence.getambassador.io:
+    extensions:
+    - name: telepresence.getambassador.io
+      extension:
         dns:
-        localIP:
-        RemoteIP: kube-dns.kube-system
-        ExcludeSuffixes:
+          include-suffixes:
-        - ".org"
+          - .se
-        IncludeSuffixes:
+          exclude-suffixes:
-        - ".com"
+          - .com
   name: example-cluster
 ```

 #### AlsoProxy
-When using alsoProxy, you provide a list of subnets after the key in your kubeconfig file to be added to the TUN device.
+When using `also-proxy`, you provide a list of subnets after the key in your kubeconfig file to be added to the TUN device.
 All connections to addresses that the subnet spans will be dispatched to the cluster

-Here is an example kubeconfig:
+Here is an example kubeconfig for the subnet `1.2.3.4/32`:
 ```
 apiVersion: v1
 clusters:
 - cluster:
     server: https://127.0.0.1
-    telepresence.getambassador.io:
-      alsoProxy:
+    extensions:
+    - name: telepresence.getambassador.io
+      extension:
+        also-proxy:
-      - 10.0.0.0/24
+        - 1.2.3.4/32
   name: example-cluster
 ```